immunomind/immundata/README.md

     **Barcode** is a physical container that stores zero, one, or many chains.
 In single‑cell it's a droplet == cell; in bulk it's the same as assembled "clonotype"; in spatial it's a spot.
 Barcode sometimes equals to cell.
 It is a biological unit that "stores" relevant biological data and uses for aggregation of same chains and computing counts of same receptors coming from different barcodes.
 Inherits any per‑cell / per‑sample metadata you add.

     **Receptor** is a logical unit.
 A logical grouping of chains that you want to treat as one biological receptor.
 This is a minimal unit for AIRR statistics.
 There are two components to it: receptor features and receptor chains, alltogether comprising a receptor schema that you define in order to do downstream analysis.
-Receptor feautres are usually CDR3 amino acid sequences or CDR3 amino acid sequences plus Variable gene segment.
+Receptor features are usually CDR3 amino acid sequences or CDR3 amino acid sequences plus Variable gene segment.
 Receptor chains can be: single chain, α+β pair, heavy+light pair, or even all chains sharing the same CDR3/V/J.

     To summarise: chains are how `immundata` stores the information, barcodes bundle chains together, and receptors are the minimal units on which repertoire statistics are computed.